sheosi/lily/README.md

 `cargo build`

 ### Debian package
-This repository can make a Debian package, however it is still dependent on `snips-nlu` and `fluent.runtime` python packages, though will try to install them on it's own.
+This repository can make a Debian package, however it is still dependent on the `snips-nlu` python package, though will try to install it on it's own.

 To generate the Debian package.